How to track, manage, and reduce your overhead costs

 Your business relies on the vendors you choose to use, but those vendors are also a business.
 Vendors set their prices for their products and services—just like you.

 When you review your vendors and procurement costs, you may find that there are more competitive options out there.
 Of course, vendors may reward loyalty, but if you find a lower-cost option, allow your current vendor the opportunity to keep your business first.
 You might be amazed at what vendor and procurement management can do for your business.

-Business accounting is crucial to your success, but if that software costs you too much money, it can eat into your bottom line.
+Business accounting is crucial to your success, but if your software costs you too much money, it can eat into your bottom line.
 Look into how much you pay for your accounting software and compare other options to see how much you can save.
-You might be surprised at just how easy the transition to a new option might be.

 You have a few options for expense tracking:

 - Pen and paper.
 You can take the old-school approach and track everything you do with a pen and a piece of paper.